kevincoleman/HTMLEmailST3/readme.txt

 PROJECT_URL			: The absolute URL to your project folder (including final /) LINK_TARGET			: The click-through target URL for the link ALT_TEXT			: The image’s alternate text

+*Don’t forget to upload all your email’s images to a web-public location.
+Local testing is great, but email recipients won’t be able to see images in your testing environment.